Vought F4U Corsair: "Football War"

 Corsairs flew their final combat missions in 1969 during the "Football War" between Honduras and El Salvador, in service with both air forces.
 The conflict was allegedly triggered, though not really caused, by a disagreement over a soccer (association football) match.
 Captain Fernando Soto of the Honduran Air Force shot down three Salvadoran Air Force aircraft on 17 July 1969.
 In the morning he shot down a Cavalier Mustang, killing the pilot.
 In the afternoon, he shot down two FG-1s; the pilot of the second aircraft may have bailed out, but the third exploded in the air, killing the pilot.
-These combats were the last ones among propeller-driven aircraft in the world and also making Soto the only pilot credited with three kills in an American continental war.
+These combats were the last among propeller-driven aircraft in the world and also made Soto the only pilot credited with three kills in an American continental war.
 El Salvador did not shoot down any Honduran aircraft.
 At the outset of the Football War, El Salvador enlisted the assistance of several American pilots with P-51 and F4U experience.
 Bob Love (a Korean war ace), Chuck Lyford, Ben Hall, and Lynn Garrison are believed to have flown combat missions, but it has never been confirmed.
-Lynn Garrison had purchased F4U-7 133693 from the French MAAG office when he retired from French naval service in 1964.
+Lynn Garrison purchased F4U-7 133693 from the French MAAG office when it was retired from French naval service in 1964.
 It was registered N693M and was later destroyed in a 1987 crash in San Diego, California.